-Building a category – defining a tech brand is hard
+Building a category part one – defining a tech brand is hard

 Enterprise Tech marketing’s deciding factor.
 When to build and when to buy.

 Building a Category-defining tech brand is hard, slow work.
 Greatness doesn’t come easy or fast.
 Category-defining B2B tech brands, those worth working for and with, demand world-class content across every stage of the customer journey.

 Their stories need to start strong.
 Initial awareness to prompt conversions.
 Then, if they are to change the world and build their category, their follow-on messages need to stay consistent as their solutions achieve widespread adoption.
 Only then, with luck and skill, can this early customer success be mirrored in the quality customer success content they need to elicit longer-term satisfaction.